ProticM/plazar-js/CONTRIBUTING.md

 ```
 $ gulp build
 ```
-If there was a change related to bootstrap-ui:
+If there was a change related to a specific package:
 ```
+$ gulp build-core
 $ gulp build-bootstrap
+$ gulp build-http
+$ gulp build-array-util
+$ gulp build-string-util
+$ gulp build-object-util
 ```

 ## Project Structure